 Let’s start by defining propaganda.
 In its simplest form, propaganda is a lie or a half-truth.

-Keep in mind that those who study propaganda get really good at spotting it.
+Remember that those who study propaganda get good at spotting it.

 Use your critical thinking skills to notice what is going on around you.
 Who is doing it?
 Why are they doing it?
 Does the message make sense, or is it just propping up a false narrative?

-Follow the money if you want to know who benefits from a certain narrative.
+Follow the money to know who benefits from a certain narrative.

 To identify a message as propaganda is to suggest something negative and dishonest.
 [Here are some,] synonyms for propaganda: lies, distortion, deceit, manipulation, mind control, psychological warfare, and brainwashing.Propaganda and Persuasion, Garth S Jowett, University of Houston and Victoria O’donnel, Montana State University

-The road to self-reliance requires that you recognize propaganda: disinformation or half-truths used to manipulate individuals and groups towards a specific end goal.
+Self-reliance requires recognizing propaganda: disinformation or half-truths used to manipulate individuals and groups towards a specific end goal.
 Buy it, vote for it, use it, go for it, go against it, hate it, love it, do it.

 Propaganda is evolving as we speak, but it will generally fall under one of seventeen categories.